ILIAS-eLearning/ILIAS/Services/MetaData/Privacy.md

 ## Data being stored

 - Text input in the LOM metadata sections "Lifecycle -> Contributor" and "Meta-Metadata -> Contributor"
-- Directly after object creation of suveys and tests the firstname and lastname is stored in the LOM-metadata section "Lifecycle"
+- Directly after object creation of surveys and tests the firstname and lastname is stored in the LOM-metadata section "Lifecycle"

 ## Data being presented